lightelligence-io/styles/src/components/Notification/Notification.md

 ## Description

 The *Notification* is used to show a message on the bottom of the screen.
-It occupies the `olt-NotificationContainer` and `olt-Notification*` class names, with `olt-NotificationContainer` being the conatiner element holding the stack of notifications.
+It occupies the `olt-NotificationContainer` and `olt-Notification*` class names, with `olt-NotificationContainer` being the container element holding the stack of notifications.

 On larger screens notifications are placed on the bottom right, on small devices only the header is displayed bottom-centered with full width.
 Notifications can stack up if they are not closed manually within a very short time.
-A notification that is not closed manually fades out automatically after a short time.
+A notification that is not closed manually should hide automatically after a short time.
+For implementing the logic behind the visibility of the Notifications please use JavaScript ( check "Related JavaScript" section below for a demo ).

 <div class="olt-Card olt-u-padding5">
   <div class="olt-u-marginAuto">